-Imagine trying to identify the Lopez now from the one who worked in the initial episodes of “Saved by the Bell” (30 years ago).
+Imagine trying to identify the Lopez now from the one who worked in some of the best episodes of “Saved by the Bell” (30 years ago).
 This is really a lot more difficult than one would think.

 He looks pretty much the same, and it begs the question, does Mario Lopez ever get older?